 Sometimes the paroxysmal AFib needs to be treated as well.
 The goal may be to control the heart rate and prevent blood clots.
 Occasionally, AFib medications are also given to keep the heart in a consistent rhythm.

 Typically, heart rate control is prescribed first with a beta blocker.
 A calcium-channel blocker can also be used.
 It is also indicated if AFib is causing heart failure.

 When rate control is not enough to control AFib, rhythm control is indicated.
 Amiodarone is typically the drug of choice, although a cardioversion can be utilized in some instances if the heart does not return to a normal rhythm fairly quickly (this is not always the case for people with paroxysmal AFib).
 If cardioversion is completed and is successful, dronedarone is indicated for the maintenance of sinus rhythm.

 There are also ablation options available to treat AFib.
 Left atrial ablation is one such option, as is atrioventricular (AV) node ablation.
 A pacemaker can also be implanted.

 Lifestyle Changes for the Person With Paroxysmal AFib

 Here are some tips for living healthier with paroxysmal AFib.

 - Quit smoking.
 As if you needed another reason, smoking can contribute to AFib.
-If you need help, see here for a huge list of smoking cessation resources.
+If you need help, see the CDC has a huge list of smoking cessation resources.

 - Lose weight.
 Easier said than done, am I right?
 Well, that RD visit we talked about?
 They can also come up with a weight loss plan too!